Chart Color Schemes

 Mango Hill's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Mango Hill's health outcomes data shows excellent results, with younger cohorts having particularly low prevalence of common health conditions.
-As of approximately 9,526 people surveyed between June and July 20XX, about 53% had private health cover, compared to Greater Brisbane's 51.3%.
+Mango Hill's health outcomes data shows excellent results, with younger age groups having a very low prevalence of common health conditions.
+Approximately 53% (~9,526 people) have private health cover, compared to Greater Brisbane's 51.3%.

-The most prevalent medical conditions were mental health issues (8.6%) and asthma (7.4%), while 76.0% reported no medical ailments, compared to 69.9% in Greater Brisbane.
-Seniors aged 65 and over made up 8.1%, or 1,448 people, as of the same period, lower than Greater Brisbane's 11.6%.
-Health outcomes among seniors require more attention than those of the broader population.
+The most prevalent medical conditions are mental health issues (8.6%) and asthma (7.4%), while 76.0% report no medical ailments, higher than Greater Brisbane's 69.9%.
+Mango Hill has 8.1% of residents aged 65 and over (1,448 people), lower than Greater Brisbane's 11.6%.
+However, health outcomes among seniors require more attention compared to the broader population.

 Frequently Asked Questions - Health